 3. But Jonah rose up to flee to Tarshish away from the Lord, and he went down to Joppa and found a ship going to Tarshish.
 And he paid the fare and went down into it to go with them to Tarshish, away from the Lord.

-4. But Jehovah hurled a great wind upon the sea, and there was a great tempest in the sea so that the ship was about to be broken apart.
+4. But the Lord hurled a great wind upon the sea, and there was a great tempest in the sea so that the ship was on the verge of being broken up.

 5. And the mariners were afraid, and they cried out, each to his god, and they cast the wares that were in the ship into the sea to lighten it of them.
 But Jonah had gone down into the hold of the ship and had lain down and fallen into a deep sleep.